Christ-Mind-Teachings/cmi-ftcm/_book2/chap07.md

 given to all.
 Thus is a chain of Atonement forged link by link until all who live in darkness have been reunited with the Christ within.
 Nothing else that you do even remotely compares with returning to Truth and bringing your brothers with you.
-All Creation rejoices eve1y time God's Holy Son returns to Heaven.
+All Creation rejoices every time God's Holy Son returns to Heaven.

 ## No Reason to Fear